t49tran/react-google-recaptcha-v3/README.md

 #### GoogleReCaptcha

 `GoogleRecaptcha` is a react component that can be used in your app to trigger the validation.
-It provides a prop `onVerify`, which will be called once the verify is done successfully.
+It provides a prop `onVerify`, which will be called once the verify is done successfully, also supports a prop `refreshReCaptcha` which supports any type of value and is used to force recaptcha to revalidate (you can use a timestamp updated after every submit), there is an example below.

 ```javascript
 import {